frnsys/speculating_futures/readme.md

 10 weeks

+(these weeks aren't in a particular order at the moment)

 - Week 1: What do we have to look forward to?
 A whirlwind tour of the imagined and present dystopia
     - to start: what is utopia? how would you define it?
     - readings: